dolmen-go/goproc/README.md

 ### `env`

-Allow to use environment variables (with security proctections).
+Allow to use environment variables, with security protections.

 This function must be explicitely enabled using the `-env` flag: